et9719/ourgalleryy/README.md

 <img src="images/py.png" alt="Testing python">

-To fix these all i had to do was extend the code onto the next line, all of these errors were caused by comments.
+To fix these all I had to do was extend the code onto the next line, all of these errors were caused by comments.

 ### Manual Testing